USDA awards major organic research grant to fight citrus greening

 The grant awards $2,032,887 to a team of scientists from the University of Florida, Texas A&M University, and The Organic Century led by Dr. Jawwad Qureshi, Associate Professor of Entomology at the University of Florida, for a 4-year project.
 The team will be focused on providing organic citrus growers nationwide with vital tools to reduce and manage the spreading of citrus greening, also known as Huanglongbing disease (HLB), in their groves.
 The Organic Center, the independent non-profit educational and research organization operating under the administrative auspices of the Organic Trade Association, received a subaward of $114,630 to conduct national level outreach and education efforts.

-“We are deeply heartened by this award, which is the culmination of many years of fundraising and grant writing,” said Dr. Amber Sciligo, Director of Science Programs for The Organic Center.
+“We are deeply heartened by this award, which is the culmination of many years of fundraising and grant writing,” said Dr. Amber Sciligo, PhD, Director of Science Programs for The Organic Center.
 “Citrus greening continues to devastate the citrus industry, and organic growers need to have organic solutions to fight this deadly disease without resorting to dangerous chemicals or genetic engineering.”

 “The studies will provide tools to manage the spread of HLB and the insect that spreads the disease on organic farms and to integrate into the conventional and area-wide management programs,” said Dr. Quereshi.
 “This will help reduce the spread and severity of the HLB in the regions where this disease is present.”